Rethinking the basics of PCB and IC Substrate manufacturing with mSAP

 • mSAP shrinks PCBs, freeing up space for sensors, cameras and larger batteries.

-Radical miniaturisation
+Radical miniaturization

 mSAP in practice